scerioli/Global-Preferences-Survey/Article/Appendix.md

 ## Overview

-We replicate the results using the R programming language version 4.2.1 (2022-06-23), and its open-source IDE RStudio.
+We performed our study using the R programming language version 4.2.1 (2022-06-23), and its open-source IDE RStudio.
 Table 1 shows which packages with respective versions are used.

-Table: Packages used in the replication study.
+Table: Packages and versions used in this replication study.

 |Package | $\quad$ | Version |
 --- | --- | ---